 Particulates in your home’s air also contribute to decreased air quality.
 Some common particulates include pet dander, dust, mold spores and pollen.
 A purifier captures these particles in its filter.
 When you breathe fewer particles, your allergy, asthma or other breathing problems may decrease.
 Some purification systems can also capture germs.
 By decreasing the amount of bacteria and viruses in your home’s air, you and your family may enjoy better health and fewer episodes of colds or influenza.
 If you’re doing home improvement projects, the filtration system can also remove the dust and debris from remodeling.

-For more information about how an air purifier can benefit your home, check out Red Dog Heating, Cooling & Plumbing’s indoor air quality services, or call today for more information.
+For more information about how an air purifier can benefit your home, check out Red Dog Associates’s indoor air quality services, or call today for more information.